-Present in over 100 countries, it is the JCI or Joint Commission International which is responsible for accrediting hospitals in Lebanon.
+It is the Joint Commission International or JCI (international organisation in over 100 nations) from which the hospitals in Lebanon wish to get accreditation from.
 We bring to you the JCI certified hospitals and medical centers in Lebanon.

 The various specialties covered in the multispecialty hospitals in Lebanon are

 A class apart, the multispecialty hospitals in Lebanon ensure not only a holistic medical treatment experience to the patients but giving the best patient care.
-Healthcare professionals responsible for patient care in the multispecialty hospitals in Lebanon are reaching newer heights in their field of expertise.
+The healthcare professionals especially the specialists treating patients in the multispecialty hospitals in Lebanon are at par with the best in the world.

 Please find here the important documents for your medical treatment related travel to Lebanon.

-The hospitals in Lebanon function on a patient centric approach and that is visible in all the facilities present for the patients in hospitals in Lebanon.
+It is the patient centric approach that defines the facilities present for every patient in the hospitals in Lebanon.

 In terms of the strength of medical tourism industry, quality of services and facilities provided, destination environment, Lebanon has found a place in the 46 countries that are present in the 2020-21 Medical Tourism Index.
-Over hundred year legacy of Lebanon as a medical tourism destination has been regained in the past several years and is further on the verge of growth.
-Here are some of the most wonderful medical tourism destinations in Lebanon:
+Not even the brief interludes have dimmed the standing of Lebanon as a great medical tourism destination, based on an over hundred year legacy.
+We have listed below for your convenience amazing medical tourism destination in Lebanon:

 MediGence has pre-negotiated bundled pricing for many surgical procedures that helps you save cost and avail unmatched benefitsExplore our Best Offers